TormodLandet/Ocellaris/README.rst

 Ocellaris
 =========

-Ocellaris is a work in progress to make a continuous and discontinuous Galerkin FEM solver for multiphase free surface flows.
+Ocellaris is a work in progress to make a mass conserving DG FEM solver for sharp interface multiphase free surface flows.
 The current goal of the project is to simulate water entry and exit of objects in ocean waves with accurate capturing of the force on the object and the behaviour of the free surface.